deepanshs/mrsimulator/docs/introduction/getting_started.rst

 Method, and Simulator.
 SpinSystem defines the spin system tensor parameters used to generate a particular subspectrum, and Method defines the parameters for the particular NMR measurement that is to be simulated.
-A list of Method and SpinSystem objects are used to initialize a Simulator object, whic is then used to generate the corresponding NMR spectra--returned as a CSDM object in each Method object.
+A list of Method and SpinSystem objects are used to initialize a Simulator object, which is then used to generate the corresponding NMR spectra--returned as a CSDM object in each Method object.
 There is an additional class, SignalProcessor, for applying various post-simulation signal processing operations to CSDM dataset objects.
 All objects can be serialized.
 We adopt the Javascript Object Notation (JSON) as the file-serialization